-The contretemps happened in PwC’s reception but it was only when a journalist from the Evening Standard called the following May that the professional services firm learned what had occurred, and that Thorp had launched a petition calling for the law to be changed so that businesses can no longer force women to wear heels at work.
+The contretemps happened in PwC’s reception but it was only when a journalist from the Evening Standard called the following May, almost six months later, that the professional services firm learned what had occurred, and that Thorp had launched a petition calling for the law to be changed so that businesses can no longer force women to wear heels at work.

 PwC’s first response was a reasonably formal one.
 ‘PwC outsources its front of house and reception services to a third-party supplier.
 We first became aware of this matter on 10 May, some five months after the issue arose.
 The dress code referenced in the article is not a PwC policy,’ it said.

 Portico’s initial response was similarly formal.
 ‘In line with industry standard practice, we have personal appearance guidelines across many of our corporate locations.
 These policies ensure staff are dressed consistently and include recommendations for appropriate style of footwear for the role.’

 But Thorp was young, eloquent and passionate, and the story captured the public’s imagination.
 ‘All nationals and broadcasters picked it up.
 The story ran for seven days,’ says Jamie Harley, UK head of media relations at PwC.
 ‘It was getting a lot of coverage, some of which said the company was right to impose a uniform, some that it was not.’